-Adjunct Professor of Human Genetics, of Biomedical Informatics and of Family and Preventive
+Professor of Hematology, Adjunct Professor of Human Genetics, Adjunct Professor of Biomedical Informatics, and Adjunct Professor of Family and Preventive Medicine

 The identification of inherited genetic risk variants is critical in understanding disease mechanisms.
 However, such discoveries are challenging for complex diseases.
 Novel methods and study designs play essential roles in addressing these challenges.
 Certainly there is no guarantee that a new method will produce a leap of knowledge; however, it can be high-impact and cutting edge when it does.
 The hope is that a better understanding of inherited genetic risk will lead to improvements in prevention, detection, diagnosis, and treatment strategies.